felix-vondee/zonein/README.md

 ## Getting Started

 **To get a local copy of this project, simply click the green "code" button above and clone it, or simply download the zip file.**
+**How to run this project in your browser: On some mobile views, if the page is not responsive, try reloading the page.**

 ## Authors